Ivana Raca: Family

 Ivana comes from a basketball family.
-Father Dragan Raca is a former Serbian basketball player and a famous basketball coach who built his career (in Cyprus, Greece and China).
-He was the selector of the basketball national teams of Lebanon, Cyprus and Macedonia.
+Her father Dragan Raca is a former Serbian basketball player and a famous basketball coach who built his career in Cyprus, Greece and China.
+He was the selector of the basketball national teams of Lebanon, Cyprus and North Macedonia.
 He achieves notable coaching achievements today in China, where he has been engaged since 2010.
 Today, he heads the Beikong Fly Dragons basketball club, a member of the Chinese CBA League, as a coach, head coach and general supervisor.
 For his long-term work in the field of basketball, he was promoted to Honorary Doctor of Science "Alpha BC University".

 Branka Raca's mother is a former basketball player and coach who built her career in Serbia and Cyprus.
 She was her first coach.
 Ivana's sister, Tijana Raca (October 28, 1997), is also a well-known basketball player and member of the Cyprus national team who played for the Wyoming University team.